RapidPipeline for Maya

 %PROGRAMDATA%\Autodesk\ApplicationPlugins

-You can now (re-)start Maya and it should automatically load the plugin.
-You can then find it registered in the Maya Plugin Manager as "RapidPipelineForMaya.py".
+%PROGRAMDATA%\Autodesk\ApplicationPlugins\RapidPipelineForMayaRestart Maya.
+You should see it registered in the Maya Plugin Manager as "RapidPipelineForMaya.py".

 Upgrading the Plugin